 2. Enable a single point of contact

-According to the 2018 Customer Service Expectations Survey by Gladly, 87% of consumers feel frustrated when having to repeat themselves several times to different agents about the same issue.
-Make sure your help desk is the single point of contact (SPOC) – it helps to reduce confusion among end users, bring consistency to the support process and provide quicker response times.
+Consumers feel frustrated when having to repeat themselves several times to different agents about the same issue.
+Make sure your help desk is the single point of contact (SPOC).
+It helps to reduce the confusion among end-users, brings consistency to the support process, and provides quicker response times.

 3. Automate help desk processes

-With a powerful help desk system you can automate a number of processes and workflows - the key is automating as many manual, low-value tasks as possible to enable support agents to focus on more important issues.
-Automated ticket distribution, for example, also ensures that tickets are routed to the right agents, which results in faster resolution and increased customer satisfaction.
+With a powerful help desk system, you can automate a number of processes and workflows.
+The key is automating as many low-value tasks as possible.
+Thus, enabling support agents to focus on more important issues.
+For example, Automated ticket distribution ensures that tickets are routed to the right agents.
+This results in faster resolution and increased customer satisfaction.

 4. Incorporate Service Level Agreements (SLAs)

-Service Level Agreements (SLAs) are essential for managing your help desk tool performance and ensuring customer requests are handled in a timely manner.
-Resolving tickets based on SLAs allows you to set specific performance targets for your support agents by defining response times for answers of various types, and helps to hold your team accountable.
+Service Level Agreements (SLAs) are essential for managing your help desk tool performance.
+It ensures customer requests are handled in a timely manner.
+Resolving tickets with SLAs allows you to set specific performance targets for your support agents.
+How?
+For instance, by defining response time, thus helping your team stay accountable.

 5. Create dedicated help desk groups

-Dedicated help desk groups are segmented teams of support agents that specialize in a specific product or service – they are the reps who are best equipped and skilled to resolve support cases around those products or services quickly and efficiently.
+Dedicated help desk groups are segmented teams of support agents that specialize in a specific product or service.
+They are the reps who are best equipped and skilled to resolve support cases around products/services quickly and efficiently.
 Leveraging them ensures customers receive quick and competent support each and every time.

 6. Implement a multi-tier architecture

-Dividing customer support into multiple tiers (also often referred to as levels) is among the most efficient help desk management best practices for IT support departments.
-The structure could include 3 tiers of support, with Tier 1 dealing with common issues, while higher level (more complex) issues are escalated to Tier 2, and possibly to Tier 3 support agents, if necessary.
+Dividing customer support into multiple tiers (levels) is among the most efficient help desk best practices for IT support departments.
+The structure could include 3 tiers of support.
+Tier 1 dealing with common issues, while higher level (more complex) issues are escalated to Tier 2, and possibly to Tier 3 support agents, if necessary.

 7. Make use of canned responses

 Canned responses, or macros, are predetermined answers to common questions that allow support agents to respond quickly to customer issues.
-Creating an extensive catalogue of canned messages can increase the agents’ efficiency enabling them to speed up their responses, while also saving them the hassle of drafting same responses over and over again.
+Creating an extensive catalog of canned messages can increase the agents’ efficiency.
+Therefore, enabling them to speed up their responses, while also saving them the hassle of drafting the same responses over and over again.